YDAckerman/pyspark-common-crawl/README.md

-For example, it should be easy to write a query to track the emergence of the keywords "Climate Change" and discover when and where they emerged; how their use developed in the context of the whole text-news ecosystem; and what non-news domains were linked (via literal hyperlink) to their use.
+For example, it should be easy to write a query to track the emergence of the keywords "Climate Change" and discover when and where they emerged; how their use developed in the context of the whole text-news ecosystem over time; and what non-news domains were linked (via literal hyperlink) to their use.

 I am particularly interested in using this dataset to see how